 Seats visited by party leaders on day 12: Key election data

-The Labour leader spent Monday in one of his party’s top 10 key target seats.
+The Labour leader spent Monday in one of his party’s top 10 target seats.

 Sir Keir Starmer kicked off a new week on the campaign trail by visiting one of his party’s key targets at the election, Bury North in Greater Manchester.